-From time to time we have entered into feasibility study agreements funded by third parties to evaluate our Durasert technology platform for the treatment of ophthalmic and other diseases.
-There are no such funded studies currently ongoing.
-We intend to continue to identify other companies with compounds that could be successfully delivered with our Durasert and Verisome technology platforms and, through appropriate agreements, seek to generate non-dilutive operating capital.
+From time to time we have entered into research (feasibility study) agreements funded by third parties to evaluate our Durasert technology platform for the treatment of ophthalmic and other diseases.
+We intend to continue this activity with partner compounds that could be successfully delivered with our Durasert and Verisome technology platforms on a fee-for-service basis with the potential for future clinical and commercial milestones and royalties.